marios-zindilis/website-sources/posts/systemback/index.md

 ---
 title: SystemBack
-Description: Notes and links on the SystemBack backup tool
+description: Notes and links on the SystemBack backup tool
 first-published: 2014-07-12
 ---